Noam2Stein/ggmath/README.md

 For example, `right` enables `RIGHT` and `LEFT` constants where right is the positive direction.

 - `crevice` and `serde` enable integration with the respective crates

-## Performance

-`ggmath` currently uses `glam` as the vector backend.
-This means that `ggmath` has the same performance as `glam`.

-This could be improved upon in the future because:
-- `glam` doesn't support integer SIMD
-- `glam` keeps SIMD alignment even for no SIMD architectures

-Beware that `ggmath` is very slow in debug mode because of type tricks.

-## Const Context Support

-`ggmath` tries to support const contexts as much as possible.
-Most functions are not `const` because of non `const` SIMD intrinsics or the lack of `const` traits.

-Most non `const` functions have a `const` variant that sacrifices performance for `const` context support.